-Anna-Clara is now using population register-based approaches to social risk factors of psychiatric morbidity and mortality and utilization of psychiatric care (https://ki.se/en/phs/psychiatry-sweden-the-register-linkage-epicss-group).
-In addition to the register-based epidemiology, Anna-Clara has also been using field epidemiological methods to study undocumented migrants and been leading various validation studies of diagnose in psychiatry registers.
+Anna-Clara is using population register-based approaches to social risk factors, such as migration of psychiatric morbidity and mortality and utilization of psychiatric care (https://ki.se/en/phs/psychiatry-sweden-the-register-linkage-epicss-group).
+In addition to the register-based epidemiology, Anna-Clara use field epidemiological methods to study for instance undocumented migrants and is leading various validation studies of diagnose in psychiatry registers.
+Anna-Clara is also doing intervention studies to increase use of mental health services among migrants, see (https://ki.se/gph/tidiga-insatser-for-nyanlanda-projekt-tina).

 Academic honours, awards and prizes